alice-mkh/Minecraft-mods/README.md

 3. Clone this repository to **src-mods** directory.

 4. Go to **src-mods/build** and run **deploy.sh** script.
 (Or **deploy.bat** if you use Windows)
+    * In Windows, Symlinks cannot be done without any administrator privileges, that meens you need to be an administrator ; the script will run automatically as administrator, or it will ask you your credentials.

 5. It is ready.
 You may now recompile client and start it.